Guidance document FAO Derbyshire and Derby CCG area (North)

 - Continued arrangement of fast track care through CHC and referral to other agencies (Marie Curie, Blythe House and Helens Trust).

-- We have agreement to flexibly open additional beds on our Inpatient Unit if needed, for patients requiring either step up or step down care for specialist palliative care needs to support both the hospitals and community providers.
+- We have an agreement to flexibly open additional beds on our Inpatient Unit if needed, for patients requiring either step up or step down care for specialist palliative care needs to support both the hospitals and community providers.

 - Ashgate Social Workers are working with colleagues from Derbyshire Local Authorities to support the most vulnerable in our communities affected by end of life concerns and impacts.
 This ranges from financial, emotional and practical support, specialist assessments and interventions and consultations with generic colleagues to give them resources and appropriate interventions.

-- Triage continues of referrals from primary care and from hospitals when patients are being discharged home to die, including specialist palliative care advice at point of contact and referral to other internal and external services where necessary.
+- Triage continues of referrals from primary care and from hospitals when patients are being discharged home to die, including specialist palliative care advice at the point of contact and referral to other internal and external services where necessary.

 - Increased advice from specialist Occupational Therapists and Physiotherapists to arrange urgent equipment and for symptom management for patients at end of life, including face to face visits where necessary.